Bramalea Satellites: 1968

 Their quarterback this season was John Henry Jackson.
 The team had a slow start, with their first win coming in their fifth game, beating Sarnia Imperials 39-0; among their early bouts that season, they lost 47-0 to the Downriver Indians team, newly moved to Windsor.
 By late September, the team was tied for second place in the league, with the St. Catherines Rams.

 Having played with the Calgary Stampeders in 1967, Ed Aru spent the 1968 season with Bramalea, being drafted to the Argos in 1969.

 1969

 In mid-October, the team moved into a tie for first place in the league, with the St. Catherine Rams.

 Released at the start of the Canadian Football League season, Toronto Argonauts player Tom Johansen went to play with the Satellites.
 When Argos player Dave Mann was injured, he was "instantly" available to the Argos.
-As taxi squads weren't permitted by the CFL, this and halfback Dickie Moore's availability was widely questioned.
+As taxi squads were not permitted by the CFL, this and halfback Dickie Moore's availability was widely questioned.
 Around a dozen former Argos played on the Bramalea team in the 1969 season.